MaxJackson13/Canary-Token-Scanner/README.md

 `WebCanaryTokenScanner.py` checks webpages for canary tokens.
 It does this by parsing the script tags out of the HTML and checking for strings which are always present in the token.

 `DocxCanaryTokenScanner.py` uses the fact that modern office documents `.docx, .xlsx, pptx, .docm etc.` are a zip compressed archive of XML files containing information describing the structure, layout and content of the document.
 In particular, `.xml.rels` files in the archive describe relationships within the document and with any external resources.
-For example a hyperlink in the footer of a `.docx` file will be appear in a file `footer.xml` (for example) and a relationship a `.xml.rels` file will map the footer to the external resource.
+For example a hyperlink in the footer of a `.docx` file will be appear in a file `footer.xml` (for example) and a relationship in a `.xml.rels` file will map the footer to the external resource.
 As such, we can unzip the `.docx` file and parse the `.rels` for links to external resources of interest.

 Example Web Use Case
 --------------------